status-im/help.status.im/docs/en/getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md

 ## Customize your profile

-You can customize your Status profile at any time in the [Status settings][customize-your-status-profile].
+Here you only fill out basic information.
+You can customize your Status profile further at any time in the [Status settings][edit-your-status-profile].

 === "Mobile"